WalletConnect/walletconnect-specs/docs/specs/clients/notify/notify-authentication.md

 ## wc_notifyUpdate response

 - act - description of action intent.
 Must be equal to "notify_update_response"
-- iss - did:key of an identity key.
-Enables to resolve associated Dapp domain used.
+- iss - did:key of dapp identity key
-- aud - did:key of an identity key.
-Enables to resolve attached blockchain account.
+- aud - did:key of client identity key
 - sub - hash of the new subscription payload
 - app - dapp's domain URL